-Completion of all the requirements in the Intersegmental General Education Transfer Curriculum (IGETC) will permit a student to transfer from a community college to a campus in either the California State University or University of California system without the need, after transfer, to take additional lower-division, general education courses to satisfy campus general education requirements.
+Completion of all the requirements in the Intersegmental General Education Transfer Curriculum (IGETC) satisfies the lower division general education at California State University or University of California system without the need, after transfer, to take additional lower-division, general education courses to satisfy campus general education requirements.
 IGETC may be an inappropriate option for some UC campus majors.
 Students must meet UC or CSU admission requirements in order to transfer.

 The course requirements for all areas must be completed before the IGETC can be certified.
-All courses must be completed with grades of C or better (C- grades are not allowed).
-Certification of IGETC is not automatic; you must request certification with your final transcript request from Admissions and Records.
-The first term that a course can be applied to this plan is indicated by the semester and year (F00).
+All courses must be completed with grades of "C" or better ("C"-grades are not allowed).
+Certification of IGETC is not automatic; certification must be requested from Admissions and Records at the time when the final COC transcript is sent to the transfer college/university.
+The first term that a course can be applied to this plan is indicated by the semester and year.
 For example, F00 indicates Fall 2000, which is the first term this course can be applied.

-Course may be listed in more than one area, but shall not be certified in more than one area.
+A course may be listed in more than one area, but shall not be certified in more than one area.